sholtomaud/blog/hugo/content/post/static-vs-dynamic-types.md

 ## Iteration Speed

-This is arguable the biggest downside of statically typed languages.
+This is arguably the biggest downside of statically typed languages.
 Type checking, as it turns out, is frequently slow.
 And since in most of these languages, type resolution is pre-requisite to code generation, slow type checking means slow compiling.
 Slow compiling means slow iteration time.